gem-pasteur/macsyfinder/doc/source/modeler_guide/publish_package.rst

 2. Create a **tag**, and submit a **pull request** to the https://github.com/macsy-models organization.
    This step is **very important**: without a tag, there is no package.
    `macsydata check` only tagged packages.
-   It is also the duty of the model provider to setup a tag with the same name as the version in the `metadata.yml` file.
    It is **Mandatory** to follow a versioning scheme described here:

         * https://www.python.org/dev/peps/pep-0440/#public-version-identifiers